A long industrial heritage

 Owners and Funding

 The main market for Meraker Hydrogen is the regional market in both Norway and Sweden in market segments such as transport, industry, railway, construction and maritime.
 Meraker Hydrogen is active in helping businesses accelerate their zero-emission initiatives and taking an active role in the region in facilitating the green shift.
-Meraker Hydrogen is owned by large industrial owners such as NTE, Greenstat, Gen2 Energy, Aker Clean Hydrogen, and local investors.
+Meraker Hydrogen is owned by large industrial owners such as HYDS, NTE, Greenstat, and local investors.
 All owners are active players in hydrogen projects and bring valuable expertise to Meraker Hydrogen.

 Meråker, an industrial settlement for 2000 years